Nexosis/nexosis.github.io/_guides/ColumnMetadata.md

 While the data type of a column defines what kind of data is in a column, the role of a column defines how that column is used by the Nexosis API.
 These roles can actually be changed depending on what you are trying to learn from your dataset.
 The available roles are:

 - None - Setting a column role to None means that this column will not be used when generating results.
-- Timestamp - Defines the column used for time series algorithms.
+- Timestamp - Defines the column used for ordering/aggregation when performing time-series analysis.
 - Target - Specifies that this is the column which should be the target of the session.
 This is the column that will have results generated by sessions.
 Only one target column may be specified at a time.
 - Feature - A feature column contains other supporting data that may be related to the target column.
 These values provide more information that the Nexosis API is able to use when generating results.
 - Key - An optional unique key for each record to aid in data set operations or matching up session results with originals.
 Nexosis will create an internal key if no key column is specified, but it will not be returned in DataSet queries.